Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat structures for splittings

 For the last assertion, observe that $\nabla t$ is timelike because it is orthogonal to the spacelike slices $\{t_0\}\times M$ and it does not vanish, as $g(\nabla t,\partial_t)=1$.
 Finally, it is not a restriction that $-\nabla t$ time-orientates the spacetime as, otherwise, the change of $K$ by $-K$ (or $t$ by $-t$) yields the expression \eqref{lorentz} with $\omega$ changed by $-\omega$. \end{proof}

-\begin{rem} (1) According to the well-known stuff about the causality of spacetimes (see \cite{BeEhEa96} and \cite{MinSan08}), a {\em temporal function} on a spacetime is a smooth function $t$ with past-pointing timelike gradient $\nabla t$, so that $t$ is in particular a time function (i.e. a continuous function that increases on any future-pointing causal curve).
+\begin{rem} (1) A {\em temporal function} on a spacetime is a smooth function $t$ with past-pointing timelike gradient $\nabla t$, so that $t$ is in particular a {\em time function}, i.e. a continuous function that increases on any future-pointing causal curve (see, e.g. \cite{BeEhEa96} and \cite{MinSan08}).
 The existence of the latter for a spacetime can be chosen as a definition of the step {\em stable causality} in the so-called causal ladder or hierarchy of spacetimes \cite{MinSan08} (in particular, these spacetimes are {\em strongly causal}, i.e. all the causal curves that leave a fixed neighbourhood of a point cannot return arbitrarily near the same point).

 The previous proposition shows that the constructed function $t$ is a temporal one and, so, \sstk spacetimes are always stably causal.
-In Theorem \ref{kropinaLadder} we will see that, whenever $\Lambda\geq 0$, they are also {\em causally continuous} (the subsequent step in the causal ladder which holds intuitively when, additionally, the chronological future $I^+(p)$ and past $I^-(p)$ of any point $p\in M$ vary continuously with $p$).
+In Theorem~\ref{kropinaLadder} we will see that, whenever $\Lambda\geq 0$, they are also {\em causally continuous} (the subsequent step in the causal ladder which holds intuitively when, additionally, the chronological future $I^+(p)$ and past $I^-(p)$ of any point $p\in L$ vary continuously with $p$).

 (2) The previous characterization of \sstk spacetimes can be refined for the case of {\em stationary} spacetimes, i.e. those spacetimes which admit a {\em timelike} Killing vector field $K$.
 It is known \cite{JaSan08} that such a spacetime is {\em standard stationary} (i.e., an \sstk splitting with $\Lambda>0$) iff $K$ is a complete vector field and the spacetime is distinguishing (i.e., $p\neq q$ implies $I^+(p)\neq I^+(q)$ and $I^-(p)\neq I^-(q)$).
 The reader can check that all our approach is widely simplified for standard stationary spacetimes and agrees with \cite{CapJavSan10}. \end{rem}